-Program Learning Outcome: Upon completion of this program:
+Program Graduate Outcomes: Upon completion of this program:

-- 1. 75% or greater of graduates from the Los Angeles - 2.
-Southwest College Associate Degree Nursing program will pass the NCLEX-RN Exam on the first attempt. - 3.
-80% or greater of employers will be satisfied with entry level ADN graduates' work performance 12 months after beginning employment. - 75% or greater of ADN graduates will be employed in the field of nursing or return to advanced education within 12 months.
+- 85% or greater of graduates from the Los Angeles Southwest College Associate Degree Nursing program will pass the NCLEX-RN Exam on the first attempt. - 80% or greater of employers will be satisfied with entry level ADN graduates' work performance 12 months after beginning employment. - 75% or greater of ADN graduates will be employed in the field of nursing or return to advanced education within 12 months.

-monura.

-Prerequisite Courses and Requirements: Units
+Prerequisite Courses and Requirements:Units

-BIOLOGY 3 Introduction to Biology 4
+BIOLOGY 3 Introduction to Biology

-OR

-BIOLOGY 5Introduction to Human Biology 4
+BIOLOGY 5Introduction to Human Biology4

-ANATOMY 1Introduction to Human Anatomy 4
+ANATOMY 1Introduction to Human Anatomy4 AND

-AND

-PHYSIOL 1Introduction to Human
+PHYSIOL 1Introduction to Human Physiology4

-Physiology 4

-OR

-BIOLOGY 20Human Anatomy and Physiology 8
+OR BIOLOGY 20Human Anatomy and Physiology8

 AND all the following: Micro 1Introductory Microbiology

-English 101College Reading & Composition I ວ
+English 101College Reading & Composition I

-COMM 101Public Speaking 1
+COMM 101Public Speaking 13

-PSYCH 1General Psychology 1 3
+PSYCH 1General Psychology 1

 PSYCH 41Life-Span Psychology from Infancy to Old Age

-SOC 1Introduction to Sociology 3

 First Year Courses:

-First Semester l le ite
+First Semester

-NURS 501A Fundamentals of Nursing A
+NURS 501A Fundamentals of Nursing A5

-NURS 501BFundamentals of Nursing B 3
+NURS 501BFundamentals of Nursing B

+·

 Second Semester

-NURS 502A Medical-Surgical Nursing A 4.5
+NURS 502A Medical-Surgical Nursing A

-NURS 503B Psychiatric Nursing 4.5

 Second Year Courses:

-First Semester Unite
+First Semester

-NURS 506B Maternal and Child Health Nursing (Obstetrics) .
-NURS 506A Maternal and Child Health Nursing (Pediatrics) .
+NURS 506B Maternal and Child Health Nursing (Obstetrics)4.5 NURS 506A Maternal and Child Health Nursing (Pediatrics)4.5

-NOTO SOOM Material and Crillo Health Notsing (Fediatrics).
-4.0

-Second Semester Units
+Second SemesterUnits

-NURS 502B Medical-Surgical Nursing B 4.5
+NURS 502B Medical-Surgical Nursing B

-NURS 503A Advanced Medical-Surgical Nursing 4.5
+NURS 503A Advanced Medical-Surgical Nursing4.5

-NURS 507 Senior Seminar
+NURS 507 Senior Seminar1

-TOTAL UNITS 38
+TOTAL UNITS38

-Note: Consult the Nursing Department for the sequence of n ursing
+Note: Consult the Nursing Department for the sequence of nursing courses.

-courses.
+Courses.

-LACCD GE Requirements: Units
+LACCD GE Requirements:

 Humanities

-American Institution

 Kinesiology1

-Math 227
+Math 2274

-Graduates of this Nursing Program are exempt from the colle ge
+Graduates of this Nursing Program are exempt from the college

 general education requirement in Health